All Star Jam. photo: P. Vankevich/Ocracoke Observer

 “The children, especially, always impress me with their natural abilities,” he said.
 “One 3-year-old was almost juggling by the end of the workshop, successfully crossing and catching the balls.
 That’s a remarkable accomplishment.”

-Eli (Jordan) the Magician had a variety of tricks and “nothing up my sleeve” card games.
+Eli (Logan) the Magician had a variety of tricks and “nothing up my sleeve” card games.

-“He was just on the street with a handful of people doing magic tricks for them, and he just had me totally flummoxed, and he was funny too,” Mitchell said.
+“He was just on the street with a handful of people doing magic tricks for them, and he just had me totally flummoxed, and he was funny too,” he said.

 Kevin Devaney, the typewriter poet, Photo: C. Leinbach/Ocracoke Observer

-Itinerant poet Kevin Delaney sat in the shade of a cedar tree composing poems on demand using a vintage typewriter.
+Kevin Delaney sat in the shade of a cedar tree composing poems on demand using a vintage typewriter.
 He also created special tiny books of poems as well.
+“I’m a traveling poet,” he said. “ I’ve been on the road for 11 years now as a full-time poet and have visited 130 different towns and cities and my first time coming through here.
+I tell people I can write a poem about anything at all.”

 Square dancing.
 Photo: C. Leinbach/Ocracoke Observer